 B-8.5 Sit on the operator’s seat and adjust the seat if required and wear a seat belt (if provided).
 Apply parking brake, place the PTO control lever in ‘OFF’ position, lift control lever in ‘DOWN’ position and transmission levers in ‘NEUTRAL’ position, before starting the tractor.

-B-8.6 Do not operate starter more than 20 seconds at a time.
+B-8.6 Do not operate starter more than 20 s at a time.
 If engine does not start, wait at least two minutes before another attempt.
 If engine does not start in four attempts, refer trouble shooting chart in the manual.

 B-8.7 After starting the tractor, warm up the tractor and monitor control panel.
 Make sure that all the instruments fitted in the panel are functioning properly.